 Hyper-focus on health, safety, and cleanliness across the supply chain

-Health, safety, and strict cleaning processes are playing a critical role in combatting the transmission of COVID-19 and these more detailed and regulated process are likely going to stay.
+Health, safety, and strict cleaning processes play a critical role in combatting the transmission of COVID-19 and these more detailed and regulated processes are likely going to stay.
 This can lead to longer delivery lead times and the greater need for safety stocks, particularly for cross-border goods.

-With more and more workplaces shifting to remote structures in order to remain productive while respecting physical distancing orders, there could be an increased expectation for flexibility and support of working from home from all levels of the organization.
-In addition, in order to meet the needs of an increased demand for home-delivery, there will likely be an increase in the need for part-time workers.
+With more and more workplaces shifted to remote work structures in order to remain productive while respecting physical distancing, there could be an increased expectation for flexibility and support of working from home from all levels of the organization.
+In addition, in order to meet the needs of an increased demand for home delivery, there will likely be an increase in the need for part-time workers.